teaching-on-testbeds/repro-DNS/README.md

 ```bash
 dig firewall.home.lan
 ```
-to query the resolver.
+to query the resolver for the IP address of `firewall.home.lan `.

 Check that the correct IP address was received in response.
+You should see the following sections:
 ```
 ;; QUESTION SECTION:
 ;firewall.home.lan.
 IN      A